||Cargo Claims Processing

 you discover a concealed loss or damage, report it to UPS Freight immediately and

-request an inspection within 15 days of the delivery date.
+request an inspection within 5 business days of the delivery date.
 While you wait for

 the inspection, make every attempt to leave the containers and packing